tinghaoK7727/Final_Project_Airbnb_Pricing_in_Paris/README.md

 **Data Modeling:**

-When cleaned data, severl machine learning models were tested in the hope of building a model that can accurately predict the price range of an Airbnb lisitng given its location (latitude and longitude), listing size, and the type of dwelling (hotel rooms, entire place, priate rooms and shared rooms).
+Wtih the cleaned data, several machine learning models were tested in order to find models that can accurately predict the price range of an Airbnb lisitng given its arrondissement, listing size, and the type of dwelling (hotel rooms, entire place, priate rooms and shared rooms).

 ## Modeling Approach